shefaalkilany/pizza-sales-report/README.md

 ![Pizza Sales Dashboard Preview](preview.png)

-*(Screenshot of the Home page — see the live link above for the full interactive version, including the Best/Worst Sellers page.)*
+*(Screenshot of the Home page, see the live link above for the full interactive version, including the Best/Worst Sellers page.)*

 ##  Key Metrics (KPIs)